yvettegahamanyi/MachineLearningPeerGroup17/README.md

-# 📊 alumathPeerGroup17: PCA Project
+# 📊 alumathPeerGroup17: Formative 2 - Principle Component Analysis

-This project explores **Principal Component Analysis (PCA)** as part of the *Alumath Peer Group* coursework.
-It includes a dataset, screenshots of our results, and the Google Colab notebook we used for implementing PCA from scratch.
+This project explores assigned coursework.
+It includes **Principal Component Analysis (PCA)** analysis on a dataset, PDF to show deeper understanding of finding eigenvalues and eigenvectors of the given matrix and a python library that performs different actions on two matrices.

 ---